Constitution of the Jayhawk Audubon Society

 Article II: Purpose

 Section 1.
-The mission of the Jayhawk Audubon Society is to encourage enjoyment of, to promote understanding of, and to advocate conservation of the natural world.
+The mission of the Jayhawk Audubon is to provide opportunities for greater understanding and appreciation of birds and other wildlife, to encourage sustainable practices, and to advocate for actions and policies which result in protection and preservation of intact ecosystems.
 The purpose and objectives of this Society shall be to engage in any such educational, scientific, investigative, literary, historical, philanthropic or charitable pursuits that are consistent with the mission of this Society and the stated purposes of the National Audubon Society, of which this Society shall function as a Chapter.

 Section 2.
 This Society is not organized, nor shall it be operated, for pecuniary gain or profit, and it does not contemplate the distribution of gains, profits, or dividends to the members thereof, or to any private shareholder or individual.
 The property, assets, profits and net income of this Society are irrevocably dedicated to charitable purposes and no part of the property, assets, profits, or net income of this Society shall ever inure to the benefit of any director, officer, or member thereof or to the benefit of a private shareholder or individual.
 Upon the dissolution, or upon abandonment, the assets of this Society remaining after payment of or provision for all debts and liabilities of this Society shall be donated to Audubon of Kansas, or the National Audubon Society or its successor or, if unwilling or unable to accept said donation, to such corporation or corporations, association or associations, fund or funds, or foundation or foundations having similar objectives and purposes as this Society, as the Board of Directors of this Society may designate, subject to the order of a court as provided by law; provided that none of such assets shall be donated to any organization other than one organized and operated exclusively for charitable purposes as presently set forth in Section 501(c)(3) of the Internal Revenue Code.